Nick & Norah's Infinite Playlist

-Nick & Norah's Infinite Playlist is a 2008 American romantic comedy-drama film directed by Peter Sollett and starring Michael Cera and Kat Dennings.
+Nick & Norah's Infinite Playlist is a 2008 American romantic comedy-drama film directed by Peter Sollett and starring Michael Cera, Kat Dennings, Alexis Dziena, Ari Graynor, Aaron Yoo and Jay Baruchel.
 Written by Lorene Scafaria and based on the novel of the same name by Rachel Cohn and David Levithan, the story tells of teenagers Nick (Cera) and Norah (Dennings), who meet when Norah asks Nick to pretend to be her boyfriend for five minutes.
 Over the course of the night, they try to find their favorite band's secret show and search for Norah's drunken best friend.

 The film came into development in 2003 when producer Kerry Kohansky Roberts found Cohn and Levithan's novel and decided to adapt it for film.
 Scafaria was hired to write the script in 2005, and Sollett signed on to direct the film in 2006.
 Principal photography took place over 29 days from October to December 2007, primarily in Manhattan and Brooklyn, New York City.

 The film premiered on September 6, 2008, at the 2008 Toronto International Film Festival and was released theatrically on October 3, 2008.
 It tripled its US$10 million budget with a total gross of US$33.5 million.
 An accompanying soundtrack was released on September 23, 2008, and the film was released on DVD and Blu-ray on February 3, 2009.
 It attracted generally positive reviews from critics and received nominations for three Satellite Awards, one GLAAD Media Award, one MTV Movie Award and one Golden Reel Award.

 Plot

-New Jersey teenager Nick O'Leary is a straight bass player in a queercore band that tentatively calls themselves The Jerk-Offs.
-Nick is heartbroken after his girlfriend Tris dumps him and continues to make "breakup" mix CDs for her.
-Bandmates Thom and Dev convince Nick to perform at a club and search for a secret show that legendary indie band Where's Fluffy? is performing in New York City that night.
+New Jersey teenager Nick O'Leary is a straight bass player in the queercore band The Jerk-Offs.
+Heartbroken after being dumped by his girlfriend Tris, he continues making and sending her "breakup" mix CDs.
+Bandmates Thom and Dev convince Nick to perform at a club and search for a secret show that legendary indie band Where's Fluffy? is performing in NYC that night.

-Norah Silverberg attends Convent of the Sacred Heart, along with Tris and their mutual friend Caroline, and admires Nick's taste in music when retrieving Nick's CDs after Tris throws them out.
-The three girls end up at Arlene's Grocery on Manhattan's Lower East Side, where The Jerk-Offs are playing.
-Norah asks Nick to pretend to be her boyfriend after Tris teases her about her lack of a boyfriend.
-Norah kisses him, unaware that he is Tris' ex-boyfriend.
-Caroline gets drunk and Norah wants to take her home, but Nick's bandmates (who see Norah as a potential new girlfriend for him) offer to take Caroline home so Norah and Nick can spend time together and find the "Where's Fluffy?" show.
+Norah Silverberg attends Convent of the Sacred Heart with her friends Tris and Caroline.
+She appreciates Nick's taste in music when retrieving his mix CDs that Tris throws away.
+The three end up at Arlene's Grocery in Manhattan, where The Jerk-Offs are playing.

+After Tris teases her about not having a boyfriend, Norah asks Nick to pretend to be one and kisses him, not knowing he is the one Tris dumped.
+Caroline gets drunk so Norah decides to take her home, but Nick's bandmates offer to do so and encourage Norah and Nick to find the Where's Fluffy? show together.